What is birth asphyxia?

 - Quickly delivering the infant if foetal distress or other complications occur.

 The reason why a baby’s heart rate is regularly monitored throughout pregnancy (especially during the third trimester) and during labour is because this provides the first signal that something may be wrong.
-If a baby is experiencing lack of oxygen to the brain, their heart rate will present as ‘non-reassuring’.
-If this occurs, action should be taken immediately by health professionals and preparations for an emergency C-section should be made.
+If a baby is experiencing a lack of oxygen to the brain, their heart rate will present as ‘non-reassuring’.
+If this occurs, action should be taken immediately by health professionals, and preparations for an emergency C-section should be made.

 How common is birth asphyxia?

-It is estimated that around 1,200 babies are starved of oxygen at birth every year in the UK and approximately one million newborns die as a result of severe birth asphyxia every year worldwide.
-It is the most common cause of infant mortality according to the World Health Organisation (WHO).
+It is estimated that around 1,200 babies are starved of oxygen at birth every year in the UK, and approximately one million newborns die as a result of severe birth asphyxia every year worldwide.
+It is the most common cause of infant mortality, according to the World Health Organisation (WHO).

 What are the signs or symptoms of birth asphyxia?

 The symptoms of asphyxia in newborns before birth include abnormal foetal heart rate and low pH levels, indicating too much acid.
-When the baby is delivered it may be not breathing or struggling to breathe, have a poor skin colour, be non-responsive, a weak heart rate and/or meconium stained amniotic fluid.
+When the baby is delivered, it may be not breathing or struggling to breathe, have a poor skin colour, be non-responsive, have a weak heart rate and/or meconium stained amniotic fluid.